Vaccinations for senior citizens

 Aging inevitably affects the functioning of the immune system.
 Chronic diseases and their medication also increase with age.
 Vaccination needs are already starting to change after the age of 50.
 At the latest when you are over 65, vaccination protection should be supplemented as necessary.
 These age recommendations are by no means absolute, but the epidemiological situation of the living area and the underlying diseases should be taken into account when considering the vaccination needs of a senior citizen.

 Some of the diseases in the elderly are ones that we cannot anticipate or prevent, but vaccinations can be effective in preventing a large proportion of premature deaths or diseases that impair quality of life.
 Such vaccines, which are especially important for seniors, include influenza, pneumococcal disease, shingles, whooping cough, and tetanus-diphtheria.
-Depending on their lifestyle, the tick-borne encephalitis vaccine may also be considered necessary, especially for the elderly.
+Depending on lifestyle, the tick-borne encephalitis vaccine may also be considered necessary.

 Influenza vaccines are safe and especially recommended for seniors